ArthurWang010203/IMSA-3D-Printer-Management/README.md

  **Assign each pi (both server and printer(s) a reserved ip address)

- **For using a single pi, refer raspbian and octoprint installation to here: https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspbian-or-raspberry-pi-os/2337
+ **For using a single pi, refer raspbian and octoprint installation to here: https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspbian-or-raspberry-pi-os/2337 or the pdf SinglePi-Guide

 Server Pi Setup (Assign this Raspberry Pi a reserved IP address):